UlasTosun/Unity-ML-Agents-Demo/README.md

 ## Roadmap

-1) More models which are trained by using different methods such as SAC (Soft Actor-Critic) and BC (Behavioral Clonning) will be added.
-2) Comparison of different models will be added.
-3) An Android build for inference will be provided.
+An Android build will be provided for inference.